 The Peace Mission kept no membership rolls.
 Rather, it viewed individuals as members those who either lived “the teachings in an isolated part of the world” in their “own home”; who “come to Philadelphia from a foreign country to unite with other believers”; or who “believe the teachings and principles of the Peace Mission” – as Jones testified at Peace Mission services and reaffirmed in writing that he by and large did – and who then pattern their lives after their beliefs.
 Including those who may have never even heard the name of Father Divine or didn’t even embrace Christianity, according to the Peace Mission movement.
 Mother Divine, The Peace Mission Movement.
 New York: Anno Domini Father Divine Publications, 1982, 46.

-Given this loose and subjective internal criteria for membership in the Peace Mission – one which was shared by Peoples Temple itself (see Rebecca Moore, Anthony B. Pinn, Mary R. Sawyer, eds., Peoples Temple and Black Religion in America (Bloomington: Indiana University Press, 2004, 190 n.
+Given this loose and subjective internal criteria for membership in the Peace Mission – one which was shared by Peoples Temple itself (see Rebecca Moore, Anthony B. Pinn, Mary R. Sawyer, eds., Peoples Temple and Black Religion in America (Bloomington: University of Indiana Press, 2004, 190 n.
 4) – Jones’ attendance at the gatherings and worship services of the Peace Mission and the testimony of some of the Peace Mission co-worker leadership on his behalf led to the assumption that Jones was a member of the Peace Mission at large and perhaps even that he had more formally joined the group.

 However, Jones wasn’t looking to simply follow the Peace Mission, but rather to become its leader and have it follow him.
 He saw himself as the next incarnation of the Divine Mind that was in Father Divine.
 The New Day, July 26, 1958, pp. 16-17; August 2, 1958, pp. 18-21; and August 30, 1958.